wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 To unit test API services exposed by your app, developers often use SoapUI because it is a free open-source tool, which also tests REST APIs exchanging JSON-formatted data as well as SOAP XML.

-Those concerned about what is keeping <a href="#LandingPages">landing pages</a> from loading faster use <strong>Google's Lighthouse</a> to get recommendations about techniques to speed up landing pages.
+Those concerned about what is keeping <a href="#LandingPages">landing pages</a> from loading faster use <strong>Google's Lighthouse</strong> to get recommendations about techniques to speed up landing pages.
 And Google Analytics provides timings for public production transactions.
 To test code in production, some developers code "feature flags" to expose parts of code to a subset of users in production.
 So now which specific flags are being used at at given time needs to be tracked for correlation to timings.

 When apps are being developed within the public firewall, if we get functional test scripts to obtain <strong>timings</strong> on each step within the app (and store them in a time-series database), we can get early <strong>alerts</strong>, without additional test scripting.

-Those who want to put load on the server use <strong>load generators</strong> operated by load testing scripts that replace work on real app clients with "synthetic" or <strong>"virtual" users</strong>.
-While load is imposed, status such as the rate of transactions and errors encountered are reported by load generators.
+Those who want to put load on the server use <strong>load generators</strong> operated by load testing scripts that replace work on real app clients with "synthetic" or <strong>"virtual" users</strong>, which defines the level of load imposed by scripts.
+While load is being injected, status such as the rate of transactions and errors encountered are reported by load generators to some controller.
 Metrics such as CPU and memory utilization within servers are obtained by <a target="_blank" href="https://wilsonmar.github.io/dynatrace">Dynatrace</a> agents installed on servers.
 Results from runs are then analyzed and presented in dashboards.

-Traditionally, load testing scripts are created by capturing what is exchanged over the network wire between server and clients, then turning what is captured into load test scripts.
-That's what LoadRunner's VuGen, JMeter, or other proxy-based clients do.
+Traditionally, to get load generators to run as many users, scripts emulate (which emulate what occurs in the browser) are created based on what is exchanged over the network <strong>wire</strong> between server and clients.
+Communications are captured into load test scripts, then edited to add correlations and verifications.
+That's what LoadRunner's VuGen, JMeter, and other proxy-based client emulators do.

-But as more and more processing is done within browsers instead of on servers, TruClient for LoadRunner VuGen was created to record and emulate the DOM and actions of each individual virtual user, which can take a lot of memory. <a target="_blank" href="https://flood.io/">Flood.io</a> Elements does that also, but using just a web browser as a web-based service. <a target="_blank" href="https://www.microfocus.com/en-us/products/stormrunner-load-agile-cloud-testing/overview">StormRunner</a> and others also enable Load testing scripts to be run from a web browser instead of a local controller.
+But as more and more processing is done within browsers instead of on servers, <strong>TruClient for LoadRunner</strong> was created to record and emulate the DOM and actions of each individual virtual user.
+This, btw, takes a lot more memory. <a target="_blank" href="https://flood.io/">Flood.io</a> Elements does that also, but using just a web browser as a web-based service.
+The availability of cloud-based services such as Flood, <a target="_blank" href="https://www.microfocus.com/en-us/products/stormrunner-load-agile-cloud-testing/overview">StormRunner</a>, <a target="_blank" href="https://www.blazemeter.com/">BlazeMeter</a> , and others enabled large servers or a large number of servers to be used for a short periods of time.

-<a target="_blank" href="https://www.blazemeter.com/">BlazeMeter</a> runs in the cloud JMeter scripts, which can <a target="_blank" href="https://www.blazemeter.com/blog/mixing-selenium-into-your-load-scenario"> invoke the APIs of Web Drivers</a>.
+Several advances have sought to shift load testing "left" on the timeine.
+JMeter scripts can now <a target="_blank" href="https://www.blazemeter.com/blog/mixing-selenium-into-your-load-scenario">invoke the APIs of Web Drivers</a>.
+But there are limitations.

+Neoload can process Selenium scripts.

 To load test APIs, we're looking forward to mature tools to convert SOAPUI scripts and Open API (Swagger) specs into load testing scripts.